 What is the best way to find resellers for our product?

-Opinions expressed by Entrepreneur contributors are their own.Well, it would be helpful to know exactly what you are selling, that way I could determine whether you are contacting the right kinds of business partners...In absence of that, I'll share my two cents on cold calling and selling in general, something I have LOTS of experience (and success) in!
+We are currently extending our resellers network.
+So far I have been sending emails to potential resellers but, it has not been productive at all.
+Would it be better to contact them first and then send an email?Well, it would be helpful to know exactly what you are selling, that way I could determine whether you are contacting the right kinds of business partners...In absence of that, I'll share my two cents on cold calling and selling in general, something I have LOTS of experience (and success) in!

 If you've done your research and are, in fact, contacting the perfect business partners then I suggest calling them first.
 Sending emails that someone is not expecting can often times lead to no action because you are an unknown entity.
 Worse, many times your email may go directly into their junk email box or spam filter.